TDToolbox/BTD-Docs/Unity Engine/Btd6/NKHook6/Events.md

 ## Currently implimented events:
+Here is the list of events we currently have implimented.
+Note: if you want to use them you need to add the word "Event" after the name.
+Ex: `MainMenu.OnEnableEvent`.
+This applies to all of the events after `Key Released`

 - Game Update : Occurs every time the game updates (very often)
 - Key Press : Occurs when the user presses a key (you can get which key they pressed)